lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 ## Peer reviewed

+"Mapping Engagement Levels of Governments in IPCC Approval Meetings by Topic from Text."
+Conditionally accepted at _PLOS ONE_ (with Bayer, P., Hughes, H., & Hermansen, E.)

 "Government Participation in Virtual Negotiations: Evidence from IPCC Approval Sessions." _Climatic Change_ 177, 132 (2024).
 With Bayer, P., Hughes, H., & Hermansen, E. [Download paper](https://lorenzo-crippa.github.io/files/BCHH_CC_SI.pdf).

 "Do Corporate Regulations Deter or Stimulate Investment?
 The Effect of the OECD Anti-Bribery Convention on FDI." _The Review of International Organizations_ (2023).
 [Download paper](https://lorenzo-crippa.github.io/files/regulation_investment.pdf).